-Baron Ryoval stands out as one of the worst villains of the series, and is viewed as a monster even on the Wretched Hive of an Outlaw Town planet in which he lives.
-Ryoval started his evil early in life, murdering his father and then proceeding (with the exception of two siblings who escaped) to either murder the rest of his siblings or else subjecting them to torture/body modification before condemning them to a Fate Worse Than Death in brothels he runs catering to sadism and sexual perversion.
-Ryoval is obsessed with torture and sadism both as his primary business as well as as a hobby, and employees a large staff of torture technicians, who like the rest of his staff, don't like the work, but are too afraid of what he would do to them if caught to flee.
-Ryoval is actually seventy years old, but looks like a young man because like some other particularly depraved people on his planet, he has had clones of himself produced (who are normal, sapient individuals) and then when they've reached a certain age, he had their brain ripped out and his implanted.
+- Baron Ryoval stands out as one of the worst villains of the series, and is viewed as a monster even on the Wretched Hive of an Outlaw Town planet in which he lives.
+Ryoval started his evil early in life, murdering his father and then proceeding (with the exception of two siblings who escaped) to either murder the rest of his siblings or else subjecting them to torture/body modification before condemning them to a Fate Worse than Death in brothels he runs catering to sadism and sexual perversion.
+Ryoval is obsessed with torture and sadism both as his primary business and as a hobby, and employees a large staff of Torture Technicians, who like the rest of his staff, don't like the work, but are too afraid of what he would do to them if caught to flee.
+Ryoval is actually 70 years old, but looks like a young man because like some other particularly depraved people on his planet, he has had clones of himself produced (who are normal, sapient individuals) and then when they've reached a certain age, he had their brain ripped out and his implanted.
 He has this "procedure" done several times.

 Miles had judged the hostage-problem logically insoluble; therefore, clearly the only thing to do was make it Cavilo's problem instead of his own. (from The Vor Game)

-Jerkass Woobie : Ekatrin's first husband.
-The decay of his marriage is caused by his phyisical difficulties causeing him a low self-esteem and depression that makes him withdraw into himself and neglect his wife.
+- Jerkass Woobie : Ekatrin's first husband.
+The decay of his marriage is caused by his physical difficulties causing him a low self-esteem and depression that makes him withdraw into himself and neglect his wife.
 On another planet besides Barrayar he might have been a tolerable husband, but the odd Fantastic Racism slowly got to him.